 Senator Kabir Muhammad Shahi, a vocal member of the opposition National Party based in the southern province of Balochistan, said the federal government is trespassing on local political turf in Sindh and Balochistan.
 The National Party "will start demonstrations all over the country against this ordinance," he told Nikkei Asia.

 The ordinance is helpful to Beijing's expanding economic ambitions in Pakistan.
-Last month, it nominated Nong Rang as its ambassador to Islamabad.
+Last month, it nominated Nong Rong as its ambassador to Islamabad.
 Unusually, he is a political appointee well versed in commerce and trade, and analysts believe this portends increased commercial and BRI activities.

 Mohan Malik, a visiting fellow at Near East South Asia Center for Strategic Studies in Washington, said the sudden way in which the two islands near Karachi have been placed under federal control shows that something is afoot.
 He told Nikkei that the ordinance's stated goals of developing the islands for trade, investment and international tourism "seem to have been taken straight out of Beijing's BRI playbook."